-Should you seek a leave of absence for reasons other than described above, we will evaluate such a request based on particular circumstances present at that time, including but not limited to your current and anticipated work responsibilities, performance, district needs, etc. The district reserves the right to refuse such a request at its sole discretion.
+Should you seek a leave of absence for reasons other than described above, we will evaluate such a request based on particular circumstances present at that time, including but not limited to your current and anticipated work responsibilities, your performance history, disciplinary history, anticipated District needs, the severity of the circumstances that are the basis of your need for leave, and such other factors bearing on the District's current and anticipated future needs and its ability to provide high quality emergency services in the territories served by the District.
+The District reserves the right to refuse such a request at its sole discretion.
+A leave for any reason is subject to the maximum duration allowed by this section 6.7.1, after which employment terminates, subject to eligibility for re-hire, as applicable.

 6.7.2.
-Disability (Including Pregnancy) Leave of Absence
+Disability Leave of Absence